 PHILOSOPHY AND THEOLOGY: One hour written paper.
-Two essays from a choice of eight.
+Two essays from a choice of six.
 The essays will be broad titles that will allow candidates to show their knowledge, understanding and analytical skills - especially using 'traditional' RS material.
 There will also be opportunities to state and support their personal views.
-Candidates will choose two titles from the following eight topics: Sacred texts; Founders; Belief and History; Belief and Ethics; Belief and Philosophy; Contemporary Belief; Global Belief and Practice.
+Candidates will choose two titles from the following six topics: Sacred texts; Christian Beliefs and Practices; Religious Belief and Ethics; Religious Belief and Philosophy; World Religions and Religious belief in contemporary Society.